ansys/pyansys/doc/source/other-contribs.rst

 contributes a collection of **open-source tools and utilities** made freely available to the broader engineering and scientific Python community.
 These projects support developer workflows, documentation, code quality, and repository management.
-We are open to contributions from anyone.
+They are open to contributions from anyone.

 .. note::